STM US Annual Conference 2023

 Here, we reimagine the ways we approach scholarly communications — broadly.
 Inventively.
 Collectively.
 To learn from one another, understand what opportunities might exist for new kinds of cross-disciplinary collaborations, and what innovations will better serve us to support the common good.

-Join us in DC on April 26-27 to learn from speakers and panelists across a broad spectrum of stakeholders.
+Join us in DC on April 26-27 to hear from speakers and panelists across a broad spectrum of stakeholders.
 Open to STM members and non-members — all are welcome — as we explore this year's theme: Open and Trusted at Scale.

 Expert experiences, first-hand.
 Front row seats to trends and innovations.
 Interactive discussions on topics equally relevant for funders, researchers, research institutions, libraries, government bodies, publishers and publishing services providers and beyond.
 Lightning sessions.
 And — some may say, most importantly — ample time for connecting, ideating and networking.